Louis-Tian/dand-p7/P7/final_project.md

 The `Click-through-probability` is the ratio of `number of clicks` and `number of cookies`.
 As both `number of cookies` and `number of clicks` are expected to be invariant, we will expect `click-through-probability` to be invariant too.

 ##### 5. Gross conversion (Evaluation)
 If the experiment is effective, we expect to see the `gross conversion` to decrease.
 That is we expect fewer proportion of student will complete the enrollment process.
-To launch the experiment, we requires the gross conversion in the experiment group to be both statistically and practically significantly less than the one from our control group.
+To launch the experiment, we requires the gross conversion to be both statistically and practically significantly less in the experiment group.

 ##### 6. Retention (Evaluation*)
 If the experiment is effective, we would expect the experiment group to have a higher retention as the experiment.
 In order for us to launch the experiment, we require the `retention` in our experiment group to be both statistically and practically greater than the one in our control group.
 (As it turns out, this metrics required too long to complete for the given alpha and beta, and hence not used in the final evaluation )

 ##### 7. Net conversion (Evaluation)
 `Net conversion` is the ratio of the `number of user-ids remind enrolled pass the trail` over the `number of clicks`.
-Because our experiment hypothesis states that the experiment would not "significantly reducing the number of students to continue past the free trial", and as discussed earlier that we expect the number of clicks to be invariant, it follows that we expect the `net conversion` to doesn't change significantly.
+Because our hypothesis states that the experiment would not "significantly reduce the number of students to continue past the free trial", and as discussed earlier that we expect the number of clicks to be invariant, it follows that we expect the `net conversion` to doesn't change significantly.
 Hence, in order for us to launch the experiment, we require the difference of `net conversion` between the two groups to be small, both statistically and practically.

 ### Measuring Standard Deviation
 >List the standard deviation of each of your evaluation metrics.
 (These should be the answers from the "Calculating standard deviation" quiz.)